 If the amount is still more than you can afford, you may submit documentation of your expenses.
 The servicer can determine a lower payment by deducting reasonable expenses.
 In all cases, the payment must be at least $5 per month.

-After you complete your rehabilitation payments, the loan will no longer be in default.
-Additionally, the servicer will remove all reference to the default status from your credit report.
-However, late payments will continue to be reported.
-(Learn more about rehabilitating your federal student loans.)
+After completing your rehabilitation payments, the loan will no longer be in default.
+The servicer will remove all references to the default status from your credit reports.
+But late payments will continue to be reported.

-The default status of the previous loan, as well as late payments, will remain on your credit report for the full amount of time allowed under the Fair Credit Reporting Act.
+The default status of the previous loan and late payments will remain on your credit reports for the total amount of time allowed under the Fair Credit Reporting Act.

 A few other options for getting out of default are getting a discharge, repaying the full loan amount, or refinancing the loan.

-In certain cases, you might qualify for student loan forgiveness (also called a "discharge").
 If you think you qualify for loan forgiveness under one of the many programs, you should apply even if you're in default.
-Though you might have to get out of default to be eligible.
+Though, you might have to get out of default to qualify.

-If you have money available, it could make sense to pay off the loan to improve your credit and cash flow.
+If you have money available, it could make sense to pay off the loan.

 Private lenders usually require a cosigner.
-Depending on the cosigner's credit score, a private lender might be willing to refinance your defaulted loan.
+Depending on the cosigner's credit scores, a private lender might be willing to refinance your defaulted loan.